-Presented by RMIT Design Hub and led by independent curator Hannah Mathews, To Note: Notation Across Disciplines considers the significance, influence and role of notation across creative disciplines throughout history into contemporary practice.
+Presented by RMIT Design Hub Gallery and led by independent curator Hannah Mathews, To Note: Notation Across Disciplines considered the significance, influence and role of notation across creative disciplines throughout history into contemporary practice.

 Over 5 days practitioners from the disciplines of visual art, dance, sound, design and architecture gathered together to learn more about notation through a series of commissioned lectures.